Brehan25885/Bash-Scripting-Project/README.md

         *change col name
 	*back to the main menu

-- if the user selects Select Records
+- if the user selects Select Records:

  * select table type a
  * select by col type b